The history of FIFA World Cup

 These players have made most goals in a single World Cup.

 |Gerd Müller||10||West Germany||1970|

-The five players that have made most goals overall are Miroslav Klose (16 goals in 4 tournaments), Ronaldo (15 goals in 3 tournaments), Gerd Müller (14 goals in 2 tournaments), Just Fontaine (13 goals in 1 tournament) and Péle (12 goals in 4 tournaments).
+The five players that have made most goals overall are Ronaldo (18 goals in 4 tournaments), Miroslav Klose (16 goals in 4 tournaments), Gerd Müller (14 goals in 2 tournaments), Just Fontaine (13 goals in 1 tournament) and Péle (12 goals in 4 tournaments).

-In connection to the World Cup several awards are given to some players.
-The most known is The Golden Ball that is an award that goes to the best player in a FIFA World Cup.
-Candidates are decided by FIFA which media representatives are voting on.
-Besides the Golden Ball there is also Silver Ball and Bronze Ball together with Golden Boot (top goalscorer) and Golden Glove (best goalkeeper).
+In connection to the World Cup, several awards are given to some players.
+The most known is The Golden Ball that is awarded to the best player in a FIFA World Cup.
+Candidates are decided by FIFA which media representatives votes on.
+Besides the Golden Ball there are also the Silver Ball and the Bronze Ball together with the Golden Boot (top goalscorer) and the Golden Glove (best goalkeeper).

 World Cup by continents

 A performance comparison by continents (World Cup tournaments 1930-2022).